 Go Big or Go Home

 (It may seem like I’m taking a lot of digs at The Dukes of Hazzard.
-In fact, the show was/is a favorite of mine while growing up and I have all seven seasons on DVD.
-It just doesn’t quite classify as BAMF-y as White Lightning does.)
+In fact, the show was/is a favorite of mine while growing up and I have all seven seasons on DVD, and since writing this, I’ve posted about both Bo and Luke Duke.)

 Like Don Draper and many of our fathers and grandfathers, Gator is loyal to his Lucky Strike unfiltered cigarettes, always keeping a pack handy in his pocket and lighting up with a match in his downtime.
 He’s also not opposed to drinking, with Lone Star beer seeming to be his drink of choice.

 Lone Star, the “official beer of Texas”, was first brewed by Adolphus Busch in 1884.
 Twenty years later, the Lone Star Brewery was built on Jones Avenue in San Antonio.
 It closed for Prohibition in 1918 but opened its doors instantly when the law was repealed fifteen years later.
 The first beer to be called “Lone Star” in its present formula was first brewed in 1940.
 The logo seen throughout White Lightning, boasting of the “pure artisan water” used in the brewing process, was first printed in 1967.
 This would be short-lived, as the beer was acquired by Olympia Brewing Company in Washington by 1976 and, after a series of acquisitions, the Texas brewery was phased out.
-In 1999, Pabst purchased Lone Star and announced its re-introduction , keeping the brewing local to Texas.
+In 1999, Pabst purchased Lone Star and announced its re-introduction, keeping the brewing local to Texas though the brand gained renewed recognition as the brew favored by Matthew McConaughey’s nihilistic Rust Cohle in the first season of True Detective.
 Now, you can again drink like Gator McKlusky with the shield-and-star logo on the Lone Star labels.
 However, I wouldn’t recommend his method of drinking a tall boy while driving.